Agriculture in Turkey

 The agricultural sector is currently undergoing a restructuring process in order to achieve harmonization with the EU regulations.
 Turkish farmers enrolled in the Farmer Registry System receive Direct Income Supports from the government, a premium system is practiced, and they receive chemical fertilizer support and diesel fuel support, as well as training for the latest agricultural techniques.
 The Agricultural Bank of Turkey (Ziraat Bankasi) provides most loans to farmers and cooperatives, much of the World Bank's lending for agricultural projects in Turkey is channeled through this bank.

 Despite Turkey's long coastline and large freshwater bodies, fishing is an underdeveloped industry compared to other sectors.
-As of 2011, the annual catch is 514,755 tons for the sea fish and around 188,790 from aquaculture.
+As of 2014, the annual catch is 302,211 tons for the sea fish and around 235,133 from aquaculture.
 The Black Sea, Sea of Marmara, Aegean Sea and the Mediterranean constitute the main fishing grounds.
-After 1990's, the fish farms and aquaculture were supported by the state and their numbers have grown.
+After 1990's, the fish farms and aquaculture were supported by the State and their numbers have grown.
 Today, Frogs' legs, snails, shrimp, and crayfish are some of the sea products exported.
-Fishery production increased by 7,73% in 2011 with respect to the previous year and became 703,545 tons in total.
+Fishery production in 2014 reached 537,345 tons in total.
+Exports of fishery products in 2014 were 115,682 tons, imports were 77,545 tons.